Frequently Asked Questions

 In the event you do not locate employment, you have three options.

-3. Complete certification requirements by serving as a clinical teacher in the spring semester.
+Complete certification requirements by serving as a clinical teacher.

 What is “clinical teaching”?

-Clinical teaching is similar to student teaching.
-For one semester in a school under the mentorship of a certified teacher and under the supervision of Tarleton faculty.
+Clinical teaching lasts one semester in a school under the mentorship of a certified teacher and under the supervision of Tarleton faculty.
 Tarleton will facilitate your placement for the clinical practicum.
 You will not be employed or paid during the practicum.
 More information can be found at Clinical Teaching.

 Is there a cost for the clinical teaching?